GIP-ITC-UniversityTwente/semantic_integration/ST_2.md

 ### Query interface   <a name="#yasgui"></a>

-For this tutorial we will use the [YasGUI](http://yasgui.org/) SPARQL query interface.
+For this tutorial we will use the [YasGUI: Yet Another SPARQL Graphical User Interface](http://yasgui.org/).
-It has quite typical appearance for such interfaces.
-From the figure below you can see that it consists of four main elements: *endpoint selector*, *query form*, *query result set* and a raw of *buttons to control the visualisation* of the query results.
+It has quite common appearance for such interfaces.
+From the figure below you can see that it consists of four main elements as follows:
+1. endpoint selector
+2. query form
+3. query result set
+4.  buttons to control the visualisation of the query results.

 The *run* button executes the query given in the *query form* against the endpoint specified in the *endpoint selector*.
 The results of the query are rendered in the *query result set* using visualisation technique from a number of *visualisation options*.